wasdennnoch/AndroidN-ify/README.md

 A Xposed module which allows you to use features introduced in Android N on devices running Lollipop and Marshmallow!

+## Important
+[Read here](http://forum.xda-developers.com/showpost.php?p=70305778&postcount=14647) to learn about the future of this module!

 ### Translating

 [![Crowdin](https://d322cqt584bo4o.cloudfront.net/android-n-ify/localized.svg)](https://crowdin.com/project/android-n-ify)